 The wiggles in the top panel of Figure 8 have a visually similar random structure to those in the top panel of Figure 2.
-The SiZer map also has a very similar structure for the medium and also small scales.
-The large scale structure is different, but recall that in Figure 2 that appears to be driven by boundary effects.
+The SiZer map also has a somewhat similar structure for the medium and also small scales (in the sense of a similar distribution).
+The large scale structure is different, but again this seems to be within the range of "reasonable distributional differences".